The Midnight Game

 The Midnight Game is a 2013 American supernatural thriller film directed by A.D.
 Calvo based on the creepypasta of the same name.
 The movie had its world release on March 2, 2013, at the Miami International Film Festival and was released to DVD on August 12, 2014.
-Filming took place Wallingford, Connecticut in April and May 2012, and stars Renee Olstead.
+Filming took place in Wallingford, Connecticut in April and May 2012, and the film stars Renee Olstead.

 Plot

 Kaitlan (Renee Olstead) has decided to invite over a few of her friends after she finds that her parents are leaving her home alone for the weekend.
 She's planning for a small, relatively quiet get together with her friends Jenna (Valentina de Angelis) and Rose (Shelby Young), but Kaitlan soon finds that Rose has invited boys to the party, Shane (Guy Wilson) and Jeff (Spencer Daniels).
 Not wanting to seem uncool, Kaitlan allows the boys to stay and party.

 Eventually Shane suggests that they perform a strange ritual named The Midnight Game, where participants confess their deepest fears.
 Anyone who performs the ritual incorrectly runs the risk of running into the Midnight Man, a terrifying figure that can bring the participants' fears to life.
 They must carry candles, and if the candle extinguishes then they must relight it in ten seconds or surround themselves instantly with a circle of salt, or the Midnight Man will catch them.
 The teenagers originally think the game sounds fun and do not take the idea of the ritual seriously, beginning the game gleefully.

 Nothing happens for the first hour and a half, yet just as the group is starting to become complacent they begin to hear noises, and their candles start to go out.
 The boys decide to explore upstairs where they can hear unusual sounds, whilst the girls remain downstairs.
 Jeff and Shane discover a crucifix upstairs which unnerves them, and they are drawn back downstairs by the sound of the girls screaming; they saw a dark figure moving around outside the house.
 The candles all start to go out, and the group panics.
 Kaitlan attempts to end the game by turning on the lights, only to find that they do not work even though the power for the house is still running.

 After some time has passed, they eventually draw a circle of salt around themselves and huddle together, eventually falling asleep.
 At 3:33 AM the lights turn back on and the group awakes, thinking that the game is over.
 They do not realise that having failed to relight their candles in ten seconds and drawing the circle of salt well after they needed to, the Midnight Man has won the game.